 The truth isn't always an easy thing, and light isn't always clarifying.
 Sometimes light can distort and fragment your vision; sometimes light can color the whole world in a rainbow of glistening uncertainty.
 King is an average, ordinary kid, struggling to figure out what it means to like someone, what it might mean if he is gay, what to do with all the feelings he carries around with him.
 But he also not average, not ordinary, and wrestling with feelings most kids do not have to face.
 The loss of a sibling is something most of us fail to see for the destructive force it is.
 King helps us to see.

 To lose a parent is hard, tragic even, but it is expected, the normal course of things.
 For a parent to lose a child, as King's parents have done, is for the world to lose its center.
 This is not how things are supposed to go.
-And in the heft of their grief, we often forget what it means to lose a sibling.
+And in the heft of their unnatural grief, we often forget to notice what it means to lose a sibling.
 If you have siblings, you most likely have always seen yourself as someone's brother or sister.
 Though there may have been years between your birth and the birth of your siblings, your identity is so wrapped up in that role that to lose a sibling is also to lose a part of yourself, to lose your grip on who you are in the world.
 For King, that loss comes hand-in-hand with his uncertainty about his sexuality and his worry of what his brother would have thought of him if it's true.
-Tying these two unsettling, destabilizing realities to King is a brilliant way to show how your understanding of yourself can be refracted like light through a kaleidoscope, living you breathless.
+Tying these two unsettling, destabilizing realities to King is a brilliant way to show how your understanding of yourself can be refracted like light through a kaleidoscope, leaving you breathless.

 Callender's writing is lyrical, employing image with a lightness, a grace not unlike the touch of a dragonfly on the surface of water.
 And King and his family are real and finely drawn, imperfect but trying, just like the rest of us.
 There are so many truths here, some hard, some we might not want to face, some that hurt.
 But like the fact of the Louisiana sun, there's no avoiding it.
 King knows that parents shouldn't hit their children, that no one should be discriminated against because of their skin color or who they love.
 He knows that Khalid shouldn't have died, that